By Doc Searls

 In a word, simplification.
-Right now there is no way for a single pilot's senses to stretch over the entire shuttle system, and operate it skillfully.
+Right now there is no way for a single pilot's senses to stretch over the entire Shuttle system, and operate it skillfully.
 A couple of years ago, the Director of Flight Operations for NASA said "this magnificent architecture makes it that much harder to learn to use the system."
-According to Professor Porot, "because the shuttle system was designed in so many parts by a phalanx of designers, when it's all put together to run, there is nobody, no one, who can know all about that system."
+According to Professor Perrow, "because the Shuttle system was designed in so many parts by a phalanx of designers, when it's all put together to run, there is nobody, no one, who can know all about that system."

 I fear we can only pray that future missions will continue to dodge Murphy's Law.

-Over time, however, our sciences will need to face Porot's Corollary more soberly.
+Over time, however, our sciences will need to face Perrow's Corollary more soberly.
 We need to recognize that there are limits to the complexities we can build into our technologies before accidents are likely to occur.
-Thanks to Fail Safe, Doctor Strangelove , and other dramatic treatments of the issue, we are already familiar with (and regretably taking for granted) the risks of nuclear catastrophe to which we are exposed by our terribly complicated "defensive shields."
+Thanks to Fail Safe, Dr. Strangelove and other dramatic treatments of the issue, we are already familiar with (and regretably taking for granted) the risks of nuclear catastrophe to which we are exposed by our terribly complicated "defensive shields."